epfl-lasa/kuka-rviz-simulation/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/761512/10713506/56d76c5e-7ac3-11e5-9e3d-20fae14158c2.png)

 This simulation offers a joint velocity/position-resolved interface for the KUKA LWR robot in ROS.
-You can send it joint velocity/stiffness or position commands and it will follow suit.
+You can send it joint velocity or position commands and it will follow suit.
 No dynamics or physics simulation is included.
 This can be used to test code and trajectories before going on to the real robot.

 To test the simulation, you can manually move the robot in **velocity control mode** like so:

 ```
-rostopic pub -r 20 /r_arm_vel/command iai_control_msgs/MultiJointVelocityImpedanceCommand '{velocity: [0.5, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0], stiffness: [200.0, 200.0, 200.0, 200.0, 200.0, 200.0, 200.0]}'
+rostopic pub -20 /KUKA/joint_imp_cmd kuka_fri_bridge/JointStateImpedance '{velocity: [0.5, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0], stiffness: [200.0, 200.0, 200.0, 200.0, 200.0, 200.0, 200.0]}'
 ```

 Here you are commanding the first joint with a velocity of 0.5rad/s and setting stiffness values for all joints at 200Nm/rad.

 To test the simulation in **position control mode** do the following: